bhauman/bhauman.github.com/drafts/immutable-data-service.md

 web and phone apps.
 These services have many forms but developers often roll their own for their particular use case.
 More general forms of these services are available.
-Both Parse.com and Firebase.io are both examples of a web based data service.
+Both Parse.com and Firebase.io are examples of a web based data service.

 The default operational paradigm of these services is the CRUD paradigm (Create, Read, Update, Delete).
 If we store data in a service